Professor Chris Lintott – University of Oxford

 Dr Sally Frampton completed her PhD at University College London in 2014.
 Her thesis looked at ideas of surgical innovation in the nineteenth century, particularly in the field of ovarian surgery.
 She has also worked at Imperial College London researching the introduction of minimally invasive surgery into Britain during the 1980s and 1990s.
 As part of the Citizen Science project Sally will be working closely with the periodical collections at the Royal College of Surgeons of England, using these to examine how nineteenth-century medical professionals and laypeople interacted with one another on the pages of the medical press.
 Sally has also published on priority disputes in surgery for Medical History and, more recently, on the history of ovarian disease for a forthcoming collection of essays.

-Dr Geoffrey Belknap is a historian of Victorian Science, Visual Culture and Periodical History.
+Dr Geoffrey Belknap is the Curator of Photography and Photographic Technology at the National Science and Media Museum.
+He is a historian of Victorian science, visual culture and periodical history.
 Having completed his PhD at the University of Cambridge in 2011 he has worked as a researcher and post-doctoral fellow at Harvard University on both the Charles Darwin and John Tyndall Correspondence Projects.
 He has also held a short-term fellowships at the Yale Center for British Art.
 His primary area of research has been the production and reproduction of photographic images in various sites of scientific communication.
-As a post-doctoral fellow on the Citizen Science project at Leicester University, he is investigating the broader uses of illustrations within Natural History periodicals in the mid- to late-Victorian period.
+While he was a post-doctoral research assistant on the Conscicom at Leicester University, he investigated the broader uses of illustrations within Natural History periodicals in the mid- to late-Victorian period.
 He has published articles in History of Science and the edited volume Photographs, Museums, Collections: Between Art and Information.
 Geoff’s book From a Photograph: Authenticity, Science and the Periodical Press, 1870-1890 was published by Bloomsbury in 2016.

 Dr Berris Charnley is a historian of science, interested in seeds, genes, farms and food.
 How are these resources studied, measured, weighed, owned or shared?
 And what can the history of human relations with such resources tell us about their management in the future?
 Berris has edited a collection of essays on genetically modified organisms and their relation to law, Intellectual Property and Genetically Modified Organisms: A Convergence in Laws, co-edited with Charles Lawson, which is available from Ashgate.
 Author’s pre-prints of Berris’ work and a full CV can be downloaded from berrischarnley.com.
 In 2008, Berris co-founded the IPBio Network, an international group of scholars with shared research interests in intellectual property and the biosciences.
 The network has hosted a series of public and academic events and an archive of recordings is available from the network’s website: ipbio.org.
 As part of the Citizen Science project Berris will be looking at contemporary citizen science and publishing issues and their relation to the history of scientific journal publishing.